lofar-astron/factor/docs/pipelines/source/runfactor.rst

         [cluster]
         ndir_per_node = 2

+In the global section of this parset, the ``dir_ms`` directory should be the directory containing the output of the pre-facet preparation pipeline.
 Factor will automatically identify the final MS files from the pre-facet preparation (those with the extension ``.dpppconcat``).
+In the directions section, various parameters governing how DDE calibrators are identified are set.
+Here, calibrators must meet the following criteria: a minimum total flux of 0.1 Jy in the highest-frequency band and a maximum size of 3 arcmin.
+Calibrators withing 7.5 arcmin of each other will be combined together into a single facet.
+The maximum number of facets is set to 30, and finally the facets are grouped into groups of 2 for self calibration.
+The facets in a group are self calibrated simultaneously, speeding up processing if enough cores and memory are available but with

 Running Factor